julioarhernandez/purevanity/src/_includes/service-pages/jaw-contouring.md

 <p class="services-details-two__text-2">
-   Radiesse jaw contouring is a non-surgical treatment designed to enhance the shape and structure of your jawline.
+   Jaw contouring is a non-surgical treatment designed to enhance the shape and structure of your jawline.
 Using Radiesse, a long-lasting dermal filler, this procedure provides immediate volume and stimulation of natural collagen production, resulting in a more defined and youthful appearance.
 It's ideal for individuals looking to add definition or restore volume to the jawline without the need for invasive surgery.
 </p>
 <p class="services-details-two__text-2">
    The treatment is popular among those seeking a sharper, more sculpted jawline to improve their overall facial balance.
 Whether you're addressing age-related volume loss or enhancing your natural contours, Radiesse offers a subtle yet effective solution with minimal downtime.
 </p>

 <h3 class="services-details-two__title-2">
-   Comprehensive Overview of Radiesse Jaw Contouring
+   Comprehensive Overview of Jaw Contouring
 </h3>
 <p class="services-details-two__text-2">
    Radiesse is an FDA-approved dermal filler made from calcium hydroxylapatite (CaHA) microspheres, which are naturally absorbed by the body over time.
 When injected into the jawline, Radiesse not only adds immediate volume but also encourages your body’s natural collagen production, creating a firmer, more structured appearance that lasts longer than traditional fillers.